Carmen Blubaugh (cblubau at clemson.edu)

 Annie is an Environmental and Natural Resources Management major, and joined us for a research internship this summer through Clemson’s EUREKA program, and examined effects of structural habitat complexity on seed consumption by small mammals, fire ants, and native insect granivores.

 BS, Wildlife Biology (2015)

 Although she’s very bad at following instructions, Rosie is an occasional field assistant and a placeholder for future amazing students!
-Check out my recruitment page for info about how to inquire about joining the lab.
+We’re currently recruiting students, so please check out my mentoring page if you’re interested in joining the lab.